Compton Hill Water Tower – St. Louis, Missouri - Atlas Obscura

 Visitors are allowed inside to walk the 198 iron steps spiral steps to the top of the tower, where an observation deck under a bell-shaped roof of terracotta tiles offers a magnificent 360-degree view of St. Louis.
 It was a popular destination during the 1904 World’s Fair, when over 5,000 visitors climbed those stairs.

 The tower was enjoyed and in service for 31 years; in 1929 its job was replaced by the larger, more efficient Stacy Park Reservoir.
 By 1984 it was deemed too dangerous to enter due to increasing deterioration.
 The tower fell into further disrepair over the next 10 years until the city undertook a $19 million restoration project from 1995 to 1999.
-It’s now open to the public and hosts full moon viewings from the observation deck.
+It has since closed again—since the winter of 2016, debris and rocks have continued to fall off of the tower.

 In partnership with KAYAK